Bankai77/Kitagawa-MD/README.md

 1. Customize the Given Codes according to Your System 🧑‍💻
 2. We are not responsible for any kind of Your loss 🤧
 3. Do not recode or modify obfuscated or encrypted codes to avoid errors & bugs 🐛
-4. Atleast Mention Name "Shizo The Techie" to appreciate my work 🥺
+4. Atleast Mention Name "Arka" to appreciate my work 🥺
 5. Do not sell ❌

 ---------